 Each of them made this list for a reason, and all of them have the ability to soundproof your home.
 How effective are soundproof curtains?
 Well, it will depend on the quality, material, and the size.

-No matter if you take our word for it or you find your own solution, you now possess all the tools you need to buy the perfect sound deadening curtains!
+No matter if you take our word for it or you find your own solution, you now possess all the tools you need to buy the best soundproof curtains!